Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions

-\item \textbf{Alignment:} How can we identify the connections and interactions between modality elements?
-Alignment between modalities is challenging and involves (1) identifying \textit{connections} between modality elements, (2) \textit{contextualized representation} learning to capture modality connections and interactions, and (3) handling modality inputs with ambiguous \textit{segmentation}.
+\item \textbf{Alignment (\S\cref{sec:alignment}):} How can we identify the connections and interactions between modality elements?
+Alignment is challenging since it may depend on long-range dependencies, involves ambiguous segmentation (e.g., words or utterances), and could be either one-to-one, many-to-many, or not exist at all.
+We cover (1) \textit{discrete alignment}: identifying connections between discrete elements across modalities, (2) \textit{continuous alignment}: modeling alignment between continuous modality signals with ambiguous segmentation, and (3) \textit{contextualized representations}: learning better representations by capturing cross-modal interactions between elements.

-\item \textbf{Reasoning} is defined as composing knowledge from multimodal evidence, usually through multiple inferential steps, to exploit multimodal alignment and problem structure for a specific task.
-This relationship often follows some hierarchical structure, where more abstract concepts are defined higher in the hierarchy as a function of less abstract concepts.
-Reasoning involves (1) \textit{modeling the structure} over which reasoning occurs, (2) the \textit{intermediate concepts} in the reasoning process, (3) understanding the \textit{inference paradigm} of more abstract concepts, and (4) leveraging large-scale \textit{external knowledge} in the study of structure, concepts, and inference.
+\item \textbf{Reasoning (\S\cref{sec:reasoning})} is defined as composing knowledge, usually through multiple inferential steps, that exploits the problem structure for a specific task.
+Reasoning involves (1) \textit{modeling the structure} over which composition occurs, (2) the \textit{intermediate concepts} in the composition process, (3) understanding the \textit{inference paradigm} of more abstract concepts, and (4) leveraging large-scale \textit{external knowledge} in the study of structure, concepts, and inference.

-\item \textbf{Generation:} The fourth challenge involves learning a generative process to produce raw modalities that reflect the unique heterogeneity in each modality and interconnections between modalities.
-We categorize its subchallenges into (1) \textit{summarization}: summarizing multimodal data to reduce information content while highlighting the most salient parts of the input, (2) \textit{translation}: translating from one modality to another and keeping information content while being consistent with cross-modal interactions, and (3) \textit{creation}: simultaneously generating multiple modalities to increase information content while maintaining coherence within and across modalities.
+\item \textbf{Generation (\S\cref{sec:generation})} involves learning a generative process to produce raw modalities.
+We categorize its subchallenges into (1) \textit{summarization}: summarizing multimodal data to reduce information content while highlighting the most salient parts of the input, (2) \textit{translation}: translating from one modality to another and keeping information content while being consistent with cross-modal connections, and (3) \textit{creation}: simultaneously generating multiple modalities to increase information content while maintaining coherence within and across modalities.